GSA/idmanagement.gov/_university/pacs101.md

 </table>

-{% include alert-no-icon.html content="If at any time you have PACS procurement questions, contact the GSA IT Customer Service at ITCSC at gsa dot gov or call 1-855-482-4348." %}
+{% include alert-no-icon.html content="If you have PACS procurement questions at any time, contact GSA IT Customer Service at ITCSC@gsa.gov or call 1-855-482-4348." %}

 ## Why Can We Buy Only GSA-Approved Products and Services?
 [GSA’s FIPS 201 Evaluation Program]({{site.baseurl}}/fips201ep/){:target="_blank"}{:rel="noopener noreferrer"} tests all GSA-listed PACS products, topologies, and services for compliance with FIPS 201 requirements.
 Purchasing products listed on the GSA APL ensures product compliance with FIPS 201, secure operations, and interoperability.